luau-lang/luau/rfcs/syntax-type-ascription-2.md

 ## Summary

 The way `::` works today is really strange.
-The best solution we can come up with is to allow `::` to convert between any two types.
+The best solution we can come up with is to allow `::` to convert between any two related types.

 ## Motivation

-The current Luau implementation of the `::` operator is a little bit strange.
-Due to an accident, it can only be used for downcasts and casts to `any`.
+Due to an accident of the implementation, the Luau `::` operator can only be used for downcasts and casts to `any`.

 Because of this property, `::` works as users expect in a great many cases, but doesn't actually make a whole lot of sense when scrutinized.